aiven/devportal/docs/products/cassandra/howto/sstableloader-migration.rst

 | Note that skipping changing the replication strategy in the schema
   leads to inserted data not being replicated to any of the service nodes!
-| Please see `Getting started with Aiven Cassandra of how to
+| Please see `Getting started with Aiven for Apache Cassandra of how to
   connect <https://help.aiven.io/en/articles/1803299-getting-started-with-aiven-cassandra>`__
-  for how to connect to the target Aiven Cassandra service and recreate the schema in the target service with
+  for how to connect to the target Aiven for Apache Cassandra service and recreate the schema in the target service with

 ::